 Do the probiotics in yogurt benefit a dog’s digestive system the way they benefit a human’s digestive system?
 While it is possible for a dog to get this benefit from yogurt, there are better sources of probiotics.

 Purina® Pro Plan® Veterinary Diets FortiFlora® is a probiotic supplement designed for dogs and cats, which is frequently recommended by veterinarians.
-FortiFlora® provides the good bacteria that can help improve your dog’s intestinal health, without the lactose that may be difficult for him to digest.
+FortiFlora® provides the good bacteria that can help improve your dog’s intestinal health, without the lactose that may be difficult to digest.

 If you have any questions or concerns about what to feed your dog, consult your veterinarian.